Cacti/documentation/How-to-Graph-Your-Network.md

 SNMP supports authentication and encryption features when using SNMP protocol version 3 known as *View-Based Access Control Model (VACM)*.
 This requires, that the target device in question supports and is configured for SNMP V3 use.
-In general, configuration of V3 options is target type dependant.
+In general, configuration of V3 options is target type dependent.
 The following is cited from `man snmpd.conf` concerning user definitions

 ```sh